Seek Returns logo

 Min

-JBL’s Interest Coverage Ratio of 28.37 is in the upper quartile for the Hardware, Equipment & Parts industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+JBL’s Interest Coverage Ratio of 5.62 is positioned comfortably within the norm for the Electronic Equipment, Instruments & Components industry, indicating a standard and healthy capacity to cover its interest payments.

-AVGO vs. JBL: A comparison of their Interest Coverage against their respective Semiconductors and Hardware, Equipment & Parts industry benchmarks.
+AVGO vs. JBL: A comparison of their Interest Coverage Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Electronic Equipment, Instruments & Components industry benchmarks.

 Financial Strength at a Glance